DIBS Accepting Apps for Wrenn Fellowship in Alzheimer's

 About the Fellowship

 The fellowship is made possible through the generosity of the Wrenn Trust, named for Duke alumna Karen L. Wrenn, who died of Alzheimer’s Disease.
 This will be the second three-year Wrenn Fellowship awarded; the inaugural Wrenn Fellowship was awarded to Yixin Ma, PhD, in 2017.
-Click HERE to see the announcement.
+Click HERE [EDIT: event page no longer exists] to see the announcement.

 Applicants must be matriculated Duke Ph.D. students who have completed their graduate coursework and are actively working on an innovative research program focused on the diagnosis, pathophysiology, or therapeutics of Alzheimer’s Disease.
 The awardee will be named a Wrenn Fellow and will be asked to provide an annual research report and to attend periodic meetings with the donor to provide updates.